ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 rocBLAS has thread safe logging.
 This prevents garbled output when multiple threads are writing to the same file.

-Thread safe logging is obtained from using rocblas_internal_ostream, a class which can be used similarly to std::ostream.
+Thread safe logging is obtained from using rocblas_internal_ostream, a class that can be used similarly to std::ostream.
 It provides standardized methods for formatted output to either strings or files.
 The default constructor of rocblas_internal_ostream writes to strings, which are thread-safe because they are owned by the calling thread.
 There are also rocblas_internal_ostream constructors for writing to files.
 The rocblas_internal_ostream::yaml_on and rocblas_internal_ostream::yaml_off IO modifiers turn YAML formatting mode on and off.

 rocblas_cout and rocblas_cerr are the thread-safe versions of std::cout and std::cerr.

 Many output identifiers have been marked "poisoned" in rocblas-test and rocblas-bench, to catch the use of non-thread-safe IO.
 These include std::cout, std::cerr, printf, fprintf, fputs, puts, and others.
 The poisoning is not turned on in the library itself or in the samples, because we cannot impose restrictions on the use of these symbols on outside users.

-rocblas_handle contains 3 rocblas_internal_ostream pointers for logging output
+rocblas_handle contains three rocblas_internal_ostream pointers for logging output:

 - static rocblas_internal_ostream* log_trace_os
 - static rocblas_internal_ostream* log_bench_os